-HB 499 from the 2022 Regular Session established the Employee Child Care Assistance Partnership (ECCAP) Program.
-Through ECCAP, the cost of child care is shared by you, your employer, and Kentucky Cabinet for Health and Family Services (CHFS).
-The amount contributed by the Cabinet is based upon your family’s size and income level.
-This means your child care expense could be significantly reduced.
+House Bill 499 from the 2022 Regular Session established the Employee Child Care Assistance Partnership (ECCAP) Program.
+Through the program, the cost of child care is shared by you, your employer and the Kentucky Cabinet for Health and Family Services (CHFS).

 Eligibility

-- Employees must work for a Kentucky employer with an employer participating in the program.
+- Employees must work for a Kentucky employer participating in the program.

 - The child care provider must operate in Kentucky and participate in the Kentucky All STARS program.